Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: LHCb Detector

 \section{LHCb Detector}

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector includes a high-precision tracking system consisting of a silicon-strip vertex detector surrounding the $pp$ interaction region, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\% at low momentum to 1.0\% at 200\gevc.
 The minimum distance of a track to a primary vertex (PV), the impact parameter (IP), is measured with a resolution of $(15+29/\pt)\mum$, where \pt is the component of the momentum transverse to the beam, in\,\gevc.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors.
 Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers.
 The online event selection is performed by a trigger, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
-The events considered in the analysis are triggered at the hardware level when either one of the final-state tracks of the signal decay deposits enough energy in the calorimeter system, or when one of the other particles in the event, not reconstructed as part of the signal candidate, fulfils any trigger requirement.
+The events that are selected for the analysis either have final-state tracks of the signal decay that are subsequently associated with an energy deposit in the calorimeter system that satisfies the hardware stage trigger, or are selected because one of the other particles in the event, not reconstructed as part of the signal candidate, fulfils any hardware stage trigger requirement.
 At the software stage, it is required that at least one particle should have high \pt and high \chisqip, where \chisqip is defined as the difference in the primary vertex fit \chisq with and without the inclusion of that particle.
 A multivariate algorithm~\cite{Gligorov:2012qt} is used to identify secondary vertices consistent with being a two-, three-, or four-track $b$-hadron decay.
-The PVs are fitted with and without the $B$ candidate tracks, and the PV that gives the smallest \chisqip is associated with the $B$ candidate.
+The PVs are fitted with and without the tracks of the decay products of the $B$ candidate, and the PV that gives the smallest \chisqip is associated with the $B$ candidate.